The absolute best Amazon Prime Day 2019 deals

 Optoma makes some of the best projectors in the biz, and this is a huge savings on what might be an ideal addition to your home theater -- or backyard, as the UHL55 is portable, with a carrying handle and built-in speaker.
 It can even function as a standalone Bluetooth speaker.

-The simple but versatile bundle includes a base station, motion sensor and three door/window entry sensors (with PIR human/pet detection).
+The simple but versatile bundle includes a base station, motion sensor and three door-and-window entry sensors (with PIR human and pet detection).
 And those sensors are good for up to a year before their batteries need replacing.

 Another deal exclusively for Prime subscribers, the Ring Video Doorbell Pro and Echo Dot bundle drops to just $169 when you add them to your shopping cart.
 Previously the Ring was on sale for $169 all by itself -- the Dot just adds icing to the cake.